-Study design: kola nuts collected from different stakeholders were analyzed after the validation of the proposed analytical method.
+Study design: kola nuts collected from different stakeholders (planters, collectors, stores and centers) were analyzed after the validation of the proposed analytical method.

 Place and Duration of Study: Central Laboratory for Food Hygiene and Agro-Industry, LANADA in Abidjan, Côte d'Ivoire, running 2018.